genge-trw/game-of-life/README.md

 ## Build Instructions

 To build this project, you need a C++ compiler (like g++) and SDL2 development libraries installed on your system.
-The `Makefile` is configured for a Linux/Termux environment where SDL2 headers are typically found in `/data/data/com.termux/files/usr/include/SDL2` and libraries are linked with `-lSDL2`.
+The `Makefile` is configured for a Linux/Termux environment where SDL2 headers are typically found in `path-to-SDL2` and libraries are linked with `-lSDL2`.

 1. Navigate to the project root directory:

     ```bash
-    cd /data/data/com.termux/files/home/Desktop/Projects/Tutorials/07
+    cd game-of-life
     ```

 2. Run `make` to compile the project: